teodly/inferno/README.md

 # Design
-* 99.9% safe Rust (unsafe is required only because PipeWire Rust bindings return raw buffers)
+* 99% safe Rust (unsafe is required only because PipeWire Rust bindings return raw buffers and because ALSA plugin API doesn't have safe Rust bindings)
 * no external libraries needed, the only dependencies are Rust crates